LUDINGTON OFFSHORE CLASSIC GENERAL RULES

 BAD WEATHER – In case of bad weather, 4 hours of fishing constitutes a completed tournament.
 If we cannot start fishing on the 1st day of a 2-day tournament by 11:00 a.m. due to weather conditions, tournament will be cancelled for the day, and fishing will be allowed for tournament boats for the rest of the day.
 On day two, if we start at 11:00 a.m., fishing will end at 3:00 p.m.
 After fishing minimum of 4 hours the 1st day of any 2-day event, no fishing will be allowed for the remainder of that day.

 It is your responsibility to monitor Channel 68 for safety and emergency tournament information.
 Please download the CODE RED emergency app. for the most up-to-date information.
 Text LUDOFFSHORE2020 to 99411 to sign up to receive those communications.
 If tournament is called off before a minimum of 4 hours is fished, the whole day will be cancelled and no fish will be weighed.
 If, due to unforeseen circumstances, any tournament is cancelled in its entirety, a refund check will be mailed within 14 days.
 However, a portion of the registration fee may be retained to cover administrative costs.
 A weather boat committee will be selected and announced at the Pro/Am Captains’ meeting.
 This committee, in conjunction with Tournament Control, will make all weather-based decisions once the fishing period has commenced.
 If the tournament must be called early due to poor weather conditions, ALL events and divisions will be cancelled for the day.
-All boats will be notified on Channel 9 and be asked to switch to Channel 68 for a weather-related announcement.
-Tournament Control will inform all boats of the new deadline to return to the harbor.
 The deadline will be 1.5 hours from the time of the announcement.
 For example, if Tournament Control announces that the tournament will be called due to bad weather at 10:00 am, all boats must return to the harbor by 11:30 am.
 Fishing will be permitted during that hour and a half, as long as the boat returns to the pier heads by 11:30 am.

 LATE BOATS – All boats that are late in returning to the pier heads will be disqualified for that day’s competition.
 No exceptions!